PacktPublishing/Modern-Computer-Vision-with-PyTorch/README.md

-# Hands-On-Computer-Vision-with-Pytorch
+# Hands-On-Computer-Vision-with-PyTorch
-Hands-On Computer Vision with Pytorch by Packt Publishing
+Hands-On Computer Vision with PyTorch by Packt Publishing